 Natural science, mathematics, physics, chemistry, ecology, environment, etc. are the research fields where there is the most demand of people.
 For some reason, this area is widely international.

 The best site you find this kind of job in Norway is Jobbnorge, and you can check all the universities and research institutions about their availabilities.

 They will require a three-year bachelor’s and a master’s degree, with a minimum C grade.
 Also, all the documents need to be translated into English and verified by an accredited translator.

-If you get accepted, it will also be easy to obtain a skilled worker visa since the employer is a university that needs you for their research, which means only you have the skills the research project needs.
+If you get accepted, obtaining a skilled worker visa will also be easy since the employer is a university that needs you for their research, which means only you have the skills the research project needs.

 You have far better chances of finding something in a smaller town and the North of Norway.
 I like to compare the North of Norway with the Wild West in American movies.
 That raw area of a country has many possibilities because it is far away, and you need a lot of guts to make a life there.
-Therefore, I welcome you to Wild Wild North, where you can get help finding a job.
-More details can see in this article.
+Therefore, I welcome you to Wild Wild North, if you are not afraid of six months of Winter.

 Even before you start the process of finding a job in Norway, it is good for you to learn the hidden social codes nobody talks about because they can get you far on the work market.
 You can find them in my free newsletter, which you can register for here.
 Or, you can read about them in my book, which you can order here, if you do not live in Norway.
 If you already have an address in Norway, you can order it here.

 If there are other areas you think you can work in that, do not require Norwegian and a good knowledge of the internal social codes and systems, let me know in a comment.